How to Prevent Gum Disease

 Can Gum Disease be Reversed?

 Yes, the early stages of gum disease, specifically gingivitis, can often be reversed with diligent oral hygiene and professional dental care.
-This includes regular brushing, floss, and professional cleanings.
+This includes regular brushing, flossing, and professional cleanings.
 However, more advanced stages, such as periodontitis, require more intensive treatment and may not be completely reversible.